polkascan/py-substrate-metadata-docs/docs/integritee-parachain/parachainsystem.md

 ---------
 ### HostConfigurationNotAvailable
-The inherent which supplies the host configuration did not run this block
+The inherent which supplies the host configuration did not run this block.

 ---------
 ### NotScheduled